-Do you struggle with a mental illness?
+Do you or a loved one struggle with a mental illness?
 Has your struggle led you to commit criminal offenses?
 The Tarrant County Mental Health Diversion Program can help treat your mental disability and keep your record clean.
 This pre-trial diversion program is available to individuals charged with offenses in Tarrant County.
 If you are looking for attorneys with experience successfully admitting individuals into the Mental Health Diversion Program, contact us at (817) 203-2220.

 Tarrant County Mental Health Diversion Program Overview